 The President shall be the chief executive officer of the Corporation and shall have general supervision over the affairs to the Corporation, subject, however, to the control of the Board.
 The President shall, if present, preside at all Annual Meetings, and at all meetings of the Board.
 In general, the President shall perform all the duties incident to the office of the chief executive officer of a corporation and such other duties as are provided for by these Bylaws and as from time to time may be assigned to the President by the Board.

 Candidates: Sarp Oral

-My focus will be on expanding the OpenSFS membership base and organizing LUG’18.
-I’ve set a goal to grow the OpenSFS membership base by 50% by LUG 2018.
+My focus will be on reinvigorating our Lustre community and vendor relations post COVID19 pandemic, expanding the OpenSFS membership base and organizing LUG’22.
+I’ve set a goal to grow the OpenSFS membership base by 25% by LUG’22.
 Growing the membership base will bring more stakeholders into OpenSFS and will allow to share the responsibilities and reflect a much more complete view of the community.
-I will work closely with the LUG Organizing Committee for ensuring a successful LUG’18.
+I will work closely with the LUG Organizing Committee for ensuring a successful LUG’22.
 It is also my goal to disseminate the Lustre code knowledge to the community more widely, as the budget allows.
 This will allow a younger generation of Lustre developers to penetrate the Lustre developer ranks.
 I will work with Lustre vendors and academic institutions and National Labs to make this happen.
-The future looks bright, both for Lustre and for the community.
-We still have work to make this future a reality.
+Also, I will pay particular attention to ever growing cloud HPC business and Lustre’s role in this growing field.

-Treasurer (Term: Two years)
+Treasurer (Term: Two Years)

 The Treasurer shall collect, and keep account of all moneys received and expended for the use of the Corporation.
 The Treasurer shall deposit sums received by the Corporation in the name of the Corporation in such depositories as shall be approved by the Board; prepare appropriate financial reports for review by the Board; and be a member of the Finance Committee.